Fluid Statics

 Section Summary

-- Attractive forces between molecules of the same type are called cohesive forces.
+- Cohesive forces are the attractive interactions between molecules of the same substance (e.g., water–water).

-- Cohesive forces between molecules cause the surface of a liquid to contract to the smallest possible surface area.
-This general effect is called surface tension.
+- Cohesive forces at the surface cause a liquid to contract to the smallest surface area possible, a phenomenon known as surface tension.

-- Capillary action is the tendency of a fluid to be raised or suppressed in a narrow tube, or capillary tube which is due to the relative strength of cohesive and adhesive forces.
+- Capillary action is the rise or fall of a liquid in a narrow tube due to the balance between cohesive and adhesive forces.

 Conceptual Questions